mayrinck/FOSSonMicrosoftStore/README.md

 1. Only suggest softwares that are working on Windows 10 without any tweaks and are not already available on the store through official developer accounts.

-2. The software must be sent as a TOPIC on the discussions, undet the **Software Request** Label and Discussion Branch, following the structure of the others already available.
-You must point every details that are requested.
+2. The software must be sent as a TOPIC on the discussions, undet the **[Requests](https://github.com/mayrinck/FOSSonMicrosoftStore/discussions/categories/requests)** Label and Discussion Topic.
+You must point every details that are requested in the fixed topic.

 3. You can also send a pull-request to add translations and other useful information for any software that is already available.